FFFFFaraway/MPI-Operator/README.md

 ## Deleting MPI Job

 Delete the MPIJob yaml file.
-And all pods, configmaps, rbac will be automatically deleted.Uninstall
+And all pods, configmaps, rbac will be automatically deleted.

-UnDeploy the controller to the cluster:
+You need to **manually** delete the MPIJob task to avoid occupying GPU resources.

+## Uninstall

 ```sh
 make undeploy